FelixdelasPozas/TrayWeather/readme.md

 # Screenshots

+> [!NOTE]
-> **_NOTE:_** Some screenshots are from older versions of Tray Weather.
+> Some screenshots are from older versions of Tray Weather.
 The tabs the appear in the main dialog depend on the data that the selected weather provider can supply.

 Tray icon showing the current weather icon.
 At night and on clear sky days it shows the current moon phase as the weather icon.